Update: July 29, 2020

 We pray that you are doing well.
 We wanted to write and share our hearts regarding reopening.
 The staff team, your elders, and your deacons have researched the facts and sought the Lord regarding how to reopen in a safe way for the Capital family.
 We have unanimously decided that it is time to re-open and Lord willing remain open indefinitely.
 The fact is we need each other.
 We need to be able to meet, hear the Word of God, take communion together, pray together, and mutually encourage one another.
 We need to come together as Christ’s Church during these turbulent days.
 So we will return to weekly worship this Sunday, August 2 at 9am.

 To protect and keep everyone healthy at Capital please read the below precautions for Sunday worship:

 - If you feel sick or have COVID-19 symptoms (cough, shortness of breath, fever, chills, muscle pain, headache, sore throat, loss of taste or smell), please remain at home.

-- We will continue to live-stream worship services through Facebook Live for those of you who feel safer at home for the time-being.
+- We will continue to live-stream worship services through Facebook Live or YouTube for those of you who feel safer at home for the time-being.

 - Please wear a facemask while inside.

 - Please avoid shaking hands and physical contact with others.

 - Please use the front entrance of the auditorium for both entering and exiting.